Gignite/the-cure/README.md

 # The cure

 A data mapper library with a minimal impact on your domain logic.
+In plainer terms, a library for writing the models of your PHP application, mapping them to data stores such as mongo db and unit testing against mock data stores.

 This library came about from a number of previous interations including [beautiful/domain](https://github.com/beautiful/domain)